 kernel-3.10.0-957.1.3.el7.x86_64

-Here, kernel-ml-5.3.8-1.el7.elrepo.x86_64 is the newly installed kernel version (the kernel version may have changed by the time you read this tutorial, so adapt accordingly).
-Next, set the system boot order using the following command.
+Among them, kernel-ml-5.3.8-1.el7.elrepo.x86_64 is the newly installed kernel version (the kernel version may have changed by the time you read this tutorial, adapt accordingly).
+Next, you need to set the system boot order using the following command.

 sudo egrep ^menuentry /etc/grub2.cfg | cut -f 2 -d \'